 - Once you know the total amount of marks for an exam, divide this by the length of time you have to complete the exam.
 Say the exam is 200 minutes and there is a total of 50 marks available, you have 4 minutes per mark.
 This way you have a rough guideline of how long you should spend on a question, depending on the amount of marks it is worth.
 If you can find out these details before the exam, write it in the front of your folder or notepad as a reminder.

-- If you are signed up with the ULaw Disability Support and Inclusion Services, you’ll receive an inclusion plan before your exams.
+- If you are signed up with the ULaw Disability and Inclusion Services, you’ll receive an inclusion plan (ULIP) before your exams.
 This will detail all the adjustments such as extra time, stopping the clock and other provisions.
 Make sure you are happy with this and understand it all before heading into the exam.
+You can watch the videos on exams and your adjustments on Elite > Student Support Services> Disability and Inclusion

 - Check out the exam portal you will be using at least 1-2 weeks ahead of the exam.
-This will allow you plenty of time to iron out any technical issues and get accustomed to the way it works.
+This will allow you plenty of time to fix any technical issues and get accustomed to the way it works.
 This could save you vital time on exam day.

 - On Elite, scroll down to the section called Student Support Services and click on +6, click Macmillan Study Skills.
 There you will find a Time Management module you can take to improve your time management skills.